-Safeguarding Concerns
+Safeguarding concerns

-You need to ensure that anyone in your parish who wishes to report a safeguarding concern knows how to do so.
+It is important to ensure that anyone in your parish who wishes to report a safeguarding concern knows how to do so.
 Information about your Safeguarding Policy and who to contact must be displayed:

-- on the church noticeboard with information about how to contact the Diocesan Safeguarding Advisor, the Parish Safeguarding Officer and how to get help outside the church with child and adult safeguarding issues and online - and clearly visible on the Church website.
+- on the church noticeboard with information about how to contact the Diocesan Safeguarding Advisor, the Parish Safeguarding Officer and how to get help outside the church with child and adult safeguarding issues and online - and clearly visible on the church website.

-For more information about any aspect of safeguarding, please see the Safeguarding pages on the Diocesan website:
+For more information about any aspect of safeguarding, please see the Safeguarding pages on the Diocesan website: bathandwells.org.uk/safeguarding

-www.bathandwells.org.uk/safeguarding

-News and Updates
+News and updates